 • 1290 CE, a decree was signed ordering Jews to be expelled from England.

-• 1492 CE, Jews were expelled from Spain in one of the greatest upheavals of the Jewish people in history.
+• 1492 CE, Jews were expelled from Spain in one of the most significant upheavals of the Jewish people in history.

 • 1914 CE, World War 1 broke out.
-It was the smoldering anger and resentment from the loss of this war within Germany that brought about WWII and the Holocaust.
+The smoldering anger and resentment from the loss of this war within Germany brought about WWII and the Holocaust.

 Chanukah (Feast of Dedication/Festival of Lights)